The best interfacing for fabric bins, boxes, bowls

 • Vilene S520 or Pellon Deco Fuse: thin but stiff interfacing; do not use this type of interfacing on pieces that need to be turned from one side to the other – it’s very hard to do that; but don’t worry, you still can use it on projects with edges finished with zig-zag or with bias type.

-• Decovil I: a medium-weight interfacing
+• Decovil I: a heavyweight interfacing

 Some of them are double-sided fusible, while others have only one side fusible.